 - Add the jaggery, and mix well, then add the rice.
 Mix well, and fry for three minutes, mixing continuously.
 Ensure each grain of rice is coated in the spiced ghee.

 - Adjust salt, add ghee if required, and mix.

-- Add the fried cashews, turn into a bowl, and serve.
+- Add the fried cashews, turn into bowls and serve.

 - The preparation time above does not include the cooking and cooling of the rice.
 The rice must be cool and fluffy before adding to the dish.
-Cool the rice thoroughly by spreading on a baking tray, cover and refrigerate for at least two hours.
+Cool the rice thoroughly by spreading it onto a baking tray, covering and refrigerating for at least two hours.

 - You could prepare the rice a day ahead for this recipe, provided it is quickly refrigerated.
 Please see our article on storing rice.